csev/dj4e/assn/dj4e_autos.md

 https://github.com/csev/dj4e-samples/tree/master/autos

 and make it work in your `autos` project.
+As always there is a lot of code in `dj4e-samples` - be careful copying - and only copy code when you know why you are copying it.
+Go slowly.

 Here are some tasks: